 Simitis signaled his peaceful intentions several times during the same speech, once when he was asked "What can modern-day Greece learn from the ancient Greeks about how to solve Greece's current economic and international problems."
 Instead of invoking the imperialistic exploits of Alexander the Great, Simitis recalled that "the ancient Greeks were people who were logical and realistic.
 So, I would say we should also be very logical and realistic."
-Again, he didn't sound like a man itching for a fight.
+Again, he didn't sound like a man itching for a exchanges on the issue.

-According to informed circles close to the U.S. State Department, the Clinton administration was actually impressed by the way Simitis presented the Greek point of view, with concrete policy proposals that went well beyond the blind rhetoric that has usually been the unfortunate fate of Turkish-Greek exchanges on the issue.
+According to informed circles close to the U.S. State Department, the Clinton administration was actually impressed by the way Simitis presented the Greek point of view, with concrete policy proposals that went well beyond the blind rhetoric that has usually been the unfortunate fate of Turkish-Greek bly what Pangalos was refer-ring to by "peace with honor" during his interview with The

 Both Simitis and Pangalos made it clear that Greece had a "pragmatic and step-by-step approach" in mind if Turkey would find a face-saving solution to back out of the Kardak imbroglio.
-That's probably what Pangalos was referring to by "peace with honor" during his interview with The European.
+That's proba-

+European.

 When Yılmaz unleashed his offer for a dialogue in late March, Turkey left Greece in the dust of this unexpected pedal-to-the-floor lurch forward.
-In Washington, by lay-ing out the concrete conditions of such a dialogue, Greece got back on even terms.
+In Washington, by laying out the concrete conditions of such a dialogue, Greece got back on even terms.
 Now the ball seems to be in Ankara's court once again.
 No wonder one informed observer of Greek-Turkish relations told Probe that the Turkish-Greek diplomacy used to look like a slow hand of poker.
-"Now it's a game of speed chess, played against the clock," the observer said.
+"Now it's a game of speed chess, played against the clock," the observer be one way out.